 (g) equipment at residential premises (within the meaning of section 195.1 of the A New Tax System (Goods and Services Tax) Act 1999) that are not commercial residential premises, or a retirement village (within the meaning of that section);

-(h) anything that leads, or is likely to lead, to a material increase in emissions of the kind referred to in Chapter 3 of the NGER (Measurement) Determination that are of a kind required to be reported under the NGER Act.
+(h) anything that leads, or is likely to lead, to a material increase in emissions of the kind referred to in Chapter 3 of the NGER (Measurement) Determination that are of a kind required to be reported under the NGER Act;

+(i) lighting equipment that is replaced in a way that can reasonably be expected to decrease the energy usage of lighting equipment by increasing its energy efficiency.

 (4) A project covered by subsection (1) is an industrial and commercial emissions reduction project.